Elvis Presley death conspiracy theories: 1977–early 1980s: Pre-Kalamazoo

 Presley died on August 16, 1977.
-His death is easily verifiable.
-Presley's body was found in his ensuite bathroom at Graceland by his girlfriend Ginger Alden, who raised the alarm and quickly summoned his father Vernon Presley and close friend Joe Esposito, as well as his daughter Lisa Marie Presley, who were all first-hand witnesses.
+His death is easily verifiable both through eyewitnesses and documentation.
+Presley's girlfriend Ginger Alden found his body in an ensuite bathroom at Graceland.
+She raised the alarm and quickly summoned his father Vernon Presley and close friend Joe Esposito, as well as his daughter Lisa Marie Presley.
 The body was then transported to the Memphis Baptist Hospital, where medical personnel produced both a death certificate and an autopsy report on file with the State of Tennessee.

-The earliest known Elvis sighting was the very next day at the Memphis International Airport where a man resembling him supposedly gave the name "Jon Burrows" when boarding an international flight.
-This was the name Presley travelled under during his lifetime, and searching for uses of this name post-1977 became a recurring theme of the conspiracy theory.
+The earliest known alleged "Elvis sighting" was the very next day at the Memphis International Airport where a man resembling him supposedly gave the name "Jon Burrows" when boarding an international flight (sometimes cited as going to Buenos Aires).
+This was a name Presley travelled under during his lifetime, and searching for uses of this name post-1977 became a recurring theme of the conspiracy theory.
+However, international flights were not available from Memphis airport in 1977 and it has never had service to Buenos Aires.

 In 1978, author Gail Brewer-Giorgio published a novel entitled Orion based on Presley's life but with an ending in which the main character fakes his own death.
-At the same time, an album was released on Presley's former label Sun Records featuring a masked singer named "Orion" with a voice similar to Presley's.
-Some interpreted the release of the book and album together as meaning that Presley was still alive and had begun recording as "Orion".
+At the same time, an album was released on Presley's former label Sun Records featuring a masked singer named Orion with a voice similar to Presley's.
+Some interpreted the release of the book and album together as meaning that Presley was still alive and had begun recording as Orion.
 The singer was in fact Jimmy Ellis, with the Sun Records brand identity having been sold to Shelby Singleton since its iconic 1950s heyday.
-Brewer-Giorgio claimed at the time to have no connection to Ellis or this other use of "Orion".
+Brewer-Giorgio claimed at the time to have no connection to Ellis or this other use of Orion.
 In later years, she would even claim that Ellis and Singleton had violated her copyright.
-However, in the 2015 documentary Orion: The Man Who Would Be King, both Ellis and Brewer-Giorgio say they worked together on the "Orion" phenomenon in advance of both the book and album coming out.
-Ellis claims that Brewer-Giorgio approached him after a performance and told him "You are Orion."
+However, in the 2015 documentary Orion: The Man Who Would Be King, both Ellis and Brewer-Giorgio say they worked together on the Orion phenomenon in advance of both the book and album coming out.
+Ellis also claimed Brewer-Giorgio approached him after a performance and told him "You are Orion."